ChrisOboe/json2steamshortcut/README.md

+# json2steamshortcut

-# Description
+## Description

 json2steamshortcut is used to generate a shortcut.vdf (the file that contains all the "non-steam-games") from a json.

 This tool is using the [steamutil](https://github.com/stephen-fox/steamutil) library for vdf generation.

+This repository also provides a NixOS Home-manager module `steam-shortcuts` which provides `services.steam-shortcuts` for creating declarative Steam Shortcuts from your Home-manager configuration.

-# Intention
+## Intention

-json2steamshortcut is intended to be used with Nix/NixOS to enable declaratively definining the links in steam.
+json2steamshortcut is intended to be used with Nix/NixOS to enable declaratively defining the links in steam.
 I personally use it in combination with [Jovian-NixOS](https://github.com/Jovian-Experiments/Jovian-NixOS) to get declaratively a gameconsole like system without needing to fall back to a WM/DE just for setting up shortcuts in steam.

-# Usage
+## Usage

-## CLI
+### CLI

 ```bash
 # Read from stdin